medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 The date of the recent update can be seen in the bottom of this page, but to see if a specific CodeSystem, ValueSet or ConceptMap is updated, you’ll have to look at the specific terminology and see if the version has been changed.
 In the ‘History’-tab the history of the IG can be seen.

 ## Contact
 [MedCom](https://medcom.dk/) is responsible for this site.
-If you have any questions, please contact <fhir@medcom.dk> or write to MedCom’s stream in [Zulip](https://chat.fhir.org/#narrow/stream/315677-denmark.2Fmedcom.2FFHIRimplementationErfaGroup).
+If you have any questions, please contact <xds-metadata@medcom.dk> or write to MedCom’s stream in [Zulip](https://chat.fhir.org/#narrow/stream/315677-denmark.2Fmedcom.2FFHIRimplementationErfaGroup).